-PharmAthene's research and development expenses were \$3.1 million and \$1.8 million for the three months ending March 31, 2007 and 2006, respectively.
-These expenses resulted from research and development activities related to programs for ValortimTM, for protection against and treatment of inhalation anthrax, and for Protexia®, for treatment of nerve agent poisoning.
+PharmAthene's research and development expenses were \$7.1 million, \$6.4 million and \$7.8 million for fiscal years 2006, 2005, and 2004, respectively.
+These expenses resulted from research and development activities related to programs for ValortimTM, for protection against and treatment of inhalation anthrax, and Protexia®, for treatment of nerve agent poisoning and DNI, for treatment of anthrax, which was terminated in 2004.
 PharmAthene incurred both direct and indirect expenses.
 Direct expenses included salaries and other costs of personnel, raw materials and supplies.
 PharmAthene may also incur third-party costs related to these projects, such as contract research, consulting and clinical development costs for individual projects.

-Research and development expenses for the first quarter of fiscal years 2007 and 2006, respectively, was attributable to research programs as follows:
+Research and development expenses in each of the periods ended December 31, 2006, 2005 and 2004 were attributable to research programs as follows: